PcapPlusPlus/pcapplusplus.github.io/content/installation/build-source/linux.md

 ./configure-linux.sh
 ```

-Ths script has several modes of operation:
+Ths script has two modes of operation:

 * Wizard mode - the script will walk you through the paths and parameters you need to provide
 * Params mode - all parameters are provided in the script command line